island-is/handbook/docs/api-design-guide/design-principles/resource-oriented-design.md

 The data (resource) should control the design of the service.
 As the data is the key player and the service is centered around making the data accessible.
 API structure should follow Resource Oriented Design, which should facilitate simpler and more coherent web service interfaces, which should be easy to use and maintain.

 ## Design flow

-Start designing APIs is to identify the resources your service provides.
-For example, a basic photo album service may feature the following two types of resources: users and photos.
-Note that one resource type may be the parent of another; for example, one user may have multiple photos.

-Resource name consists of the resource’s type, its identifier, the resource name of its parent and the name of the API service.
-The type is known as the Collection ID, and the identifier is known as the Resource ID.

 The fundamental idea is that the basic, well-understood, and well-known technologies of the current web (HTTP, URI and XML) should be used according to their design